berkeley-deep-learning/cs294-131-s18/index.md

 given instructor codes to be allowed to register for the class after the first lecture of the class, subject to space availability.

+If you have not received grades for some classes that you are currently enrolled in, please choose **Currently Enrolled** and then update the form when you receive your final grades.

 Students may enroll in this class for variable units.

 * 1 unit: Participate in reading assignments (including serving as discussion lead once and Arxiv lead once).